-- Ownership threshold: maximum requirement not more than three percent (3%) of the voting power; - Ownership duration: maximum requirement not longer than three (3) years of continuous ownership for each member of the nominating group; - > Aggregation: minimal or no limits on the number of shareholders permitted to form a nominating group; - Cap: cap on nominees of generally twenty-five percent (25%) of the board.
+- General Recommendation: Generally vote for management and shareholder proposals for proxy access with the following provisions: - > Ownership threshold: maximum requirement not more than three percent (3%) of the voting power; - Ownership duration: maximum requirement not longer than three (3) years of continuous ownership for each member of the nominating group; - Aggregation: minimal or no limits on the number of shareholders permitted to form a nominating group; - > Cap: cap on nominees of generally twenty-five percent (25%) of the board.

 Review for reasonableness any other restrictions on the right of proxy access.
 Generally vote against proposals that are more restrictive than these guidelines.